 Publication date: 04.12.2017

-Today, the European Commission has put forward a list of concrete actions to better prevent the trafficking in human beings.
-Building on the EU strategy and in light of recent migratory, economic and security challenges, the priorities set out by the ...Read More
+The European Commission put forward a list of concrete actions to better prevent the trafficking in human beings.
+Building on the EU strategy and in light of recent migratory, economic and security challenges, the priorities set out by the Commission ...Read More

 Internal Security Fund (ISF) Police- Call for proposals: Organised crime – projects addressing trafficking in human beings, link to the text.
 Deadline: 31 January 2018, h 17:00 The main objective of this Call for Proposals, in line with ISF Police 201 ...Read More

 According to the 2016 Report on the progress made in the fight against trafficking in human beings, there is strong evidence that the migration crisis has been exploited by criminal networks involved in trafficking in human beings to target the most vulne ...Read More

 Publication date: 18.10.2017

 To mark the 1 1th EU Anti-Trafficking Day, the European Commission is today calling for a renewed commitment to eradicating trafficking in human beings.
 Commissioner for Migration, Home Affairs, and Citizenship Dimitris Avramopoulos said: " Every d ...Read More